bvhpatel/DOPE/README.md

 ## Acknowledgments

-Many thanks SPARC investigators, DAT/MAP/SIM-CORE, DRC and Blackfynn for the support!
+Many thanks to SPARC investigators, SPARC management, and DAT/MAP/SIM-CORE for the support!

 ## Contact
 Please email bpatel@calmi2.org for any question or comment.